TW-South-Korea/GJN-2025-activities/README.md

-# 🎯 South Korea Activities Guide 2025
+# 🎎 South Korea Activities Guide 2025

-This repository contains a mobile-friendly, collapsible attractions guide for your 2025 South Korea adventure.
+This repository contains a mobile-friendly activities information for Korea.
-It showcases top-rated attractions, markets, tours, and experiences across **Bangkok** and **Phuket**—organised in an intuitive, structured format.
+It showcases top-rated attractions, markets, tours, and experiences across **Seoul** and **Busan** — organised in an intuitive, structured format.

 ## ✅ Live Site